wrdrd/docs/docs/consulting/art-design.rst

    can be shared over BitTorrent all the same.

-.. index:: Debtorrent
+.. index:: debtorrent
 .. _debtorrent:

 ------------
-Debtorrent
+debtorrent
 ------------
 | Homepage: https://wiki.debian.org/DebTorrent
 | Standard: https://wiki.debian.org/DebTorrent/Protocol
 | Source: svn svn://svn.debian.org/debtorrent/debtorrent/trunk

-Debtorrent downloads :ref:`Ubuntu` and/or :ref:`Debian` :ref:`APT`
+debtorrent downloads
-:ref:`DEB` :ref:`packages` with :ref:`BitTorrent`.
+:ref:`APT` :ref:`DEB` :ref:`packages` with :ref:`BitTorrent`
+for :ref:`Linux` distrubtions like
+:ref:`Ubuntu` and/or :ref:`Debian`.

-* Debtorrent can efficiently transfer packages to many local or remote machines
+* debtorrent can efficiently transfer packages to many local or remote machines (instead of downloading the same file from the other side of the network multiple times)

 ::